-This topic describes the call center–specific functionality linked to the catalog capabilities in Microsoft Dynamics 365 for Retail.
+This topic describes the call center–specific functionality linked to the catalog capabilities in Dynamics 365 Commerce.

-The catalog features found in Dynamics 365 for Retail can be used for multiple purposes.
-Initially the catalog features were created to support third party e-Commerce integrations.
-Catalog setup allowed companies to create a grouping of products and attributes that could be published externally for consumption by a third party e-Commerce solution.
+The catalog features found in Commerce can be used for multiple purposes.
+Initially the catalog features were created to support third-party e-Commerce integrations.
+Catalog setup allowed companies to create a grouping of products and attributes that could be published externally for consumption by a third-party e-Commerce solution.

-When call center channel support was added to Dynamics 365 for Retail, the catalog concept was expanded to add additional capabilities for supporting and managing features related to traditional direct-to-consumer marketing catalogs.
+When call center channel support was added, the catalog concept was expanded to add additional capabilities for supporting and managing features related to traditional direct-to-consumer marketing catalogs.
 A direct-to-consumer company will often produce printed catalogs, which are then mailed to one or more segments of customers.
 These catalogs will typically have specific promotions or offers that will only be honored if the customer provides a catalog identification code at the time of order creation.

 Basic catalog setup

-Go to Retail > Catalogs and assortments > All catalogs to configure your catalog.
+Go to Retail and Commerce > Catalogs and assortments > All catalogs to configure your catalog.

-When you create a new catalog, you must first link the catalog to one or more retail channels.
-This is done in the Retail channels fast tab on the Catalog setup form.
-Click Add and select one or more retail channels.
+When you create a new catalog, you must first link the catalog to one or more channels.
+This is done in the Commerce channels FastTab on the Catalog setup form.
+Click Add and select one or more channels.
 Only items linked to your selected channel assortments can be used when creating the catalog.

 To add products to a catalog, a navigation hierarchy must be chosen.
 The navigation hierarchy will support the category structure for the catalog.
-You must pick from one of the navigation hierarchies linked to the retail channels selected on the Retail channels FastTab of the Catalog page.
-If a navigation channel was not linked to a channel previously, go to Retail > Channel setup > Channel categories and product attributes to link a navigation hierarchy default to each of your retail channels.
+You must pick from one of the navigation hierarchies linked to the channels selected on the Commerce channels FastTab of the Catalog page.
+If a navigation channel was not linked to a channel previously, go to Retail and Commerce > Channel setup > Channel categories and product attributes to link a navigation hierarchy default to each of your channels.